-A full ride scholarship, on the other hand, attempts to make a student’s college experience as cost-free as possible.
-There’s no set equation to how much a full ride scholarship will cover, but generally it covers a student’s tuition, housing, meals, fees, and any other costs students may encounter to attend the university.
+A full-ride scholarship, on the other hand, attempts to make a student’s college experience as cost-free as possible.
+There’s no set equation for how much a full-ride scholarship will cover, but generally it covers a student’s tuition, housing, meals, fees, and any other costs students may encounter to attend the university.

 For example, the University of Kentucky’s Otis A. Singletary Scholars program covers not only tuition and room and board, but also provides students with a yearly stipend of $1,500, an iPad, and $2,000 for a summer abroad experience.
 This scholarship offers a more comprehensive coverage of a student’s costs, including a stipend that could go toward food or other personal expenses, and coverage for an academic enrichment program.

 It can be hard to determine which scholarships are full ride and which are full tuition, but in general, both full-tuition and full-ride scholarships can come from universities themselves, government funding, or private programs.
 Both generally require similar application processes.
 Some are merit based, requiring certain grades and GPAs; some are athletic or arts based; and some require special applications and essays.
 Most are highly competitive and often require complex application processes.